 Have you ever wondered what it is about the cannabis plant that produces the effects we know and desire?
-The main chemical compounds secreted by the cannabis flowers are called, cannabinoids, and each produces a different effect.
-On their own, each has its own properties and benefits.
-Terpenes, the aromatic compounds of the plant, are naturally found in flowers, fruits and vegetables and are known to be the catalyst to driving the desired high in a direction, whether that be uplifting, balanced or relaxed.
+The main chemical compounds created by the cannabis flowers are called cannabinoids, and each produces a different effect.
+Terpenes, the aromatic compounds of the plant, are naturally found in flowers, fruits and vegetables and are known to be the catalyst that drives the desired high in a direction.
+They can create an uplifting, balanced or relaxed effect dpending on what terpenes are present in the flower.
+Both of these sets of compounds live in the cannabis plant’s trichomes.
+Trichomes (pictured above) are the resin glands on the cannabis flowers where the cannabinoids and terpenes are created.
 Each strain of cannabis has a varied ratio of cannabinoids paired with a unique terpene profile to produce a nuanced effect specific to the individual genetic.
-However, the effects are both enhanced and balanced when all of the natural compounds of the flower are present, referred to as the “Entourage effect,” which has been reported to give the most well-rounded high.
+However, the effects are both enhanced and balanced when all of the natural compounds of the flower are present, referred to as the “Entourage Effect,” which has been reported to give the most well-rounded high.

 Cannabis produces over 120 cannabinoids, most of which have medicinal values.
 When cannabinoids enter the body they interact with a series of receptors known as the Edocannabinoid System.
 Cannabiniods, bind to receptor sites throughout the brain (CB-1) producing the psychoactive effect we associate with cannabis.
 Cannabiniods also interact with the CB-2 receptors associated with immune system functionality.
 This interaction brings the bodies receptor sites into harmony, thus creating the therapeutic qualities associated with cannabis healing.
 For a deeper understanding of how cannabis interacts with the body, check out The Endocannabiniod System and You.